SySS-Research/hashcathelper/README.md

 At least one of those is required.
 Ideally, you pass the hashes and the output of the `ntlm` subcommand.

+By default, computer accounts and accounts which are marked as `disabled` in the pwdump file (like `secretsdump -user-status` does) will be disregarded.

 Additionally, you can pass the path to a file containing account names to be used as a filter.
 Only the accounts whose names are listed in this file will be considered.
-This is useful if you are only interested in statistics regarding active accounts, for example.
+This is useful if you are only interested in statistics regarding active accounts and did not use `secretsdump -user-status), for example.
 Or you want the statistics regarding all accounts with `admin` in their name.
 Or statistics regarding kerberoastable users.

 Example: